The 20 Best Microphthalmia Doctors Near Me

 Edinburgh, SCT, GB

-Kathleen Williamson practices in Edinburgh, United Kingdom.
+Kathleen Williamson practices practicing medicine in Edinburgh, United Kingdom.
 Ms. Williamson is rated as an Elite expert by MediFind in the treatment of Microphthalmia.
-Her top areas of expertise are Microphthalmia, Gillespie Syndrome, Aniridia, and Anophthalmia Plus Syndrome.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Microphthalmia, Gillespie Syndrome, Aniridia, and Anophthalmia Plus Syndrome.

 Languages Spoken: